 1.2.
 As a general principle, for the tests of Type I, II, III, IV, V, VI and OBD, hybrid electric vehicles shall be tested according to Annex 4a, 5, 6, 7, 9, 8 and 11 respectively, unless modified by this annex.

 1.3.
-For the Type I test only, OVC vehicles (as categorized in paragraph 2.) shall be tested according to condition A and to condition B. The test results under both conditions A and B and the weighted values shall be reported in the communication form.
+For the Type I test only, OVC vehicles (as categorized in paragraph 2. of this annex) shall be tested according to condition A and to condition B. The test results under both conditions A and B and the weighted values shall be reported in the communication form.

 1.4.
 The emissions test results shall comply with the limits under all specified test conditions of this Regulation.